 My mission is to develop inclusive leadership capabilities that enable an interdependent world to thrive.
 As a leadership educator, executive coach and scholar-practitioner, my focus has been in relational methods that develop the use of self, interpersonal dynamics, facilitating diversity dynamics, and resilience.

-Currently, I serve as the Co-Director of Include.
+Currently, I serve as the Co-Executive Director of Include.
 For over twenty years, I have taught transformative leadership and organization development programs in Africa, U.S and Europe.
 Since 2005, at Stanford University Graduate School of Business, I have taught diversity programs, mentored group facilitators, and facilitated for Interpersonal Dynamics, the Organizational Behavior program and Women in Management groups.
 As faculty at Sonoma State University, M.A.
 Program in Organization Development, I taught Interpersonal Dynamics in OD and Advanced Facilitation Skills.

 As an organizational consultant and executive coach, my experience spans technology, healthcare, nonprofit, international development, social entrepreneurship, and higher education.
 My client engagements include Stanford University, Craigslist Foundation, Enroll America, Poptech!, Bay Area Non-Violent Communication, Institute for Sustainable Development, Organization Development Network, and the International Society for Systems Sciences.
 For Providence St Joseph Health in Sonoma County, I co-designed and delivered a system-wide leadership retreat program for frontline healthcare staff.